agl-alexglopez/agl-alexglopez.github.io/_posts/2025-08-02-rosetta-stones-and-mazes-maze-design.md

 I would recommend leaving a perimeter wall around your maze.
 Path carving algorithms should always connect **odd path squares** by breaking down **even wall squares**.
 Wall building algorithms should always connect **even wall squares** by building over **odd path squares**.
 This also simplifies bounds checking for solvers.

 There are other details to consider, such as if you have already "built" or "connected" a square under consideration to a square of the same type earlier in the algorithm, but that is the fun part.

+### To Bit or Not to Bit

+Major portions of this post are dedicated to bit manipulation and encoding.
+What if your language does not have these capabilities or you don't think the bit manipulations are worth your time?
+There are other strategies you can use but I would recommend sticking with the core wall logic and create a higher level `enum`-like or `struct`-like solution to this problem.
+Simply select a design that is more explicit but not as space efficient.
+How squares are represented should make little difference to the higher level builder and solver algorithms, as long as the squares hold the needed information that can be obtained via an interface.